-Several meetings will be carried out both with the scientific partners and the local stakeholders and with the citizens.
-The number of meetings will be a possible indicator to monitor the progress of these activities.
-Another way to monitor the progress of the local partnership will be the number of feedback received from the partners and/or the number of corrective actions to the activities.
+Several meetings will be carried out both with the scientific partners and the local partners - and with the inhabitants.
+The number of meetings will be a possible indicator to monitor the sharing of the objectives and the needs with the involved partners and local community.

+Another way to monitor the progress of the local partnership will be the amount of feedback received from local partners and/or the number of corrective actions to the activities.

-The preliminary planning of the meetings with the local stakeholders (see Table 1 above) will be refined after the collection of the availabilities from the local stakeholders in the proposed dates.
-In fact, the COVID-19 pandemic does not allow to define calendars in the long time periods.
+The preliminary planning of the meetings with the local stakeholders (see Table 7) will be refined after the collection of the availabilities from the local partners in the proposed dates.
+The COVID-19 pandemic continues to make longer term planning difficult.

-The meetings will be organised by different areas of interest and for each one the interested local stakeholders will be involved.
+The meetings will be organised by different areas of interest and for each one the interested local partners will be involved.